arXiv/arxiv-docs/help/submit.md

 Availability of submissions and announcement order
 --------------------------------------------------

-Submissions to arXiv are normally made public on Sunday through Thursday, with no announcements Friday or Saturday.
+Submissions to arXiv are typically made public on Sunday through Thursday, with no announcements Friday or Saturday.
 Check the [current time](https://arxiv.org/localtime) at the arXiv main site, with the amount of time remaining before the deadline.